alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/backup_lxc_and_filesystem_path/README.md

 "bareos_lxc_$(date +%y%m%d).tar.gz" "$(cat empty_password)" true true false "/opt/scripts/lxc_exclude"
 task_error $? '/var/lib/lxc/container_name'

-# So you don't need to clean up destination path becuse your archive name contains year, month and day.
-Otherwise set
+# You don’t need to clean up the destination path because the archive name includes the year, month, and day.
-# them to true.
+# Otherwise set them to true.

-# You can also disable compression, but leave encryption enabled.
-In this way you'll get encrypted gpg file with .enc
+# You can also disable compression and keep encryption enabled.
+This will produce an encrypted .gpg file with a .enc
 # extension.
 ```